eljefe303030/Melius/README.md

 Updating is the same process as installing the list.
 Make sure your paths are the same, and tick `Overwrite Installation`.

 ### Shattered Space DLC
-If you have the Shattered Space DLC, remember to select the 'Melius Shattered Space' profile in MO2, as it will default to the 'Melius No DLC' profile.

-Copy the following 5 files from your Starfield Steam installation folder folder e.g. from C:\Steam\steamapps\common\Starfield\Data
+If you have the Shattered Space DLC, copy the following 5 files from your Starfield Steam installation folder folder e.g. from C:\Steam\steamapps\common\Starfield\Data

 1. ShatteredSpace - Main01.ba2
 2. ShatteredSpace - Main02.ba2